 E didn’t want anything to do in planning the wedding.
-My mom on the other hand… She wanted to be involved way to much.
+My mom on the other hand… She wanted to be all up in the planning.

 I’m a fairly easy going person.
 I don’t like to stir up trouble.
 And my mom was getting so excited about this whole wedding thing that I didn’t want to say no when she wanted to invite every last person she knew to the wedding.
-I didn’t have the heart to say no when she wanted to have huge long drawn out speeches.
-I almost, but didn’t say no when she wanted to do a slideshow.
-The list went on and on until it was her wedding with touches of me here and there.
+The list went on and on until I felt like it was her wedding with touches of me here and there.
 I had no support from E in trying to arrange things any differently.
 “She’s your mom” “Let her do it” were all the responses I got from him.
 I didn’t realize until much later that E was scared of her.

 I spent the morning going to my friends to get my hair done.
 Then back at my house I did my own make up while alone.
 There was none of that “all the women gathered/photo op” stuff going on.
 My bridesmaids arrived later on in the dresses they had picked out themselves.
 Black.
 Haha, that was my colour.
 Black.
 If that’s not foreshadowing I don’t know what is.
 It’s like they were dressing for my funeral and I didn’t even clue in.